What is Ultrasonic Machining Process?

 The advantages of Ultrasonic Machining Process are

-- Ultrasonic Machining Process is used to machine brittle, non-conductive, Hard and Fragile material, which are often difficult to machine.
+- Ultrasonic Machine is used to machine brittle, non-conductive, Hard and Fragile material, which are often difficult to machine.

-- Ultrasonic Machining Process can be used for drilling the both circular and non-circular holes, which are made up of materials like carbide, ceramics, etc with high precision.
+- It can be used for drilling the both circular and non-circular holes, which are made up of materials like carbide, ceramics, etc with high precision.

-- Ultrasonic Machining Process are capable of producing high tolerance parts.
+- It is capable of producing high tolerance parts.

 - It is also used in machining the drill tool, dies, wire drawing machine etc.

-- The one of the most important advantages of Ultrasonic Machining Process is simple in operation and requires less time to machine.
+- It is simple in operation and requires less time to machine.
 Moreover, its operation is noiseless too.

 - No change observed in the physical properties of the material during the process, which is one of the main factor in Ultrasonic Machining Process advantages.